commercelayer/commercelayer-sdk/README.md

   cl.skus.update(sku) // updates the SKU on the server
 ```

-Check our API reference for more information on how to [update an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/update).
+ℹ️ Check our API reference for more information on how to [update an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/update).
 </details>

 ### Delete